Chicken Cordon Bleu Sauce

 1. Once the sauce is heated through and thickened, stir in the pepper.
 Add basil for a brighter flavor, if desired.

-This sauce is, of course, essential for Chicken Cordon Bleu, but there are many delicious dishes that are made even better with this sauce.
+This sauce is, of course, essential for Chicken Cordon Bleu, but there are many delicious dishes that are great with this sauce.
 Here are some ideas:

 • Use it as a pizza sauce!
 Spread this creamy sauce over pizza dough, then add mozzarella cheese, pepperoni, black olives, mushrooms, onions, garlic, bacon, green peppers, parmesan cheese, red onions, all your favorite toppings, and bake.
 Delicious twist on traditional pizza!